bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We added the import and the call to `word.GenerateWord()`.
 Again we can run gazelle
-add the new dep to the BUILD.bazel file.
+to add the new dep to the BUILD.bazel file.

 ```bash
 $ bazelisk run //:gazelle